DD898989/IPC_CALL/README.md

 # IPC_CALL
-simple ipc communication that allow many applications call each others method and get returns
+simple ipc communication that allow many applications call each others method and get returns, it's a simple solution for X86/X64 compatible issues

 usage:

-1. make IPC_CALL.cs an isolated class library project that can be referenced by many other project
+1. make IPC_CALL.cs an isolated class library project that can be referenced by many other projects

 2. Application1: